IvanJosipovic/fork-FastTreeDataGrid/README.md

 - Canvas-backed virtualization reuses a compact pool of presenters to cover the viewport without allocating per-row controls.
 - FlatTreeDataGrid engine handles expansion, filtering, sorting, and fast rebuilds of the visible slice without touching the visual tree.
 - Immediate-mode widgets render text, icons, gauges, and input affordances without Avalonia layout passes, templated controls, or data bindings.
+- ItemsControlWidget, ListBoxWidget, and TreeViewWidget mirror Avalonia's items/navigation surfaces with pooled widgets, preserving item templates, selection, and hierarchical expansion on the canvas pipeline.
+- Text widgets support wrapped labels, selectable text, and rich document spans rendered directly on the canvas.
 - Flexible columns support pixel, star, and auto sizing, hierarchical indentation, custom cell templates, and selection hooks.
 - Pluggable row layouts and data sources adapt to uniform, adaptive, or variable row heights and to static, async, or streaming data feeds.
 - Provider-agnostic virtualization lets you plug in ModelFlow, REST-backed, or custom engines via `FastTreeDataGridVirtualizationProviderRegistry`.